Last updated on December 30th, 2023 at 07:44 pm

 Birdseed ornaments can provide food for the birds during any season.

-For the holidays I wanted to dress the ornaments up a bit and create a birdseed holiday tree.
+For the holidays I wanted to dress my birdseed ornaments up a bit, and create a birdseed holiday tree.

-The tree will be dressed with several different types of ornaments, including:
+The tree was dressed with 3 different types of ornaments, including:

 For the birdseed Christmas ornaments, I used a recipe containing gelatin, flour and corn syrup, although altered the ingredients by adding a little more fluid when the mixture became thick, and then a little more birdseed to get the right consistency.